sabkarim/EE104_Super_Project_Amaton_Charles_Karim/Guide.md

 - The first 3 tests completed included VGG\_1 Block , VGG\_2 Block, and VGG\_3 Block
 - The time ranged from 15-35 minutes for each run
 - Moreover, other tests were completed for VGG3 and the main models for predicition and evaluation ar shown below
+- The main models for predicition and evaluation are shown below
 - ALL .py & HTML files are located in the "Option\_4\_Num\_1&quot" folder for each test

 1. Final\_Model\_Evaluation